 TROUBLE PROBABLE CAUSE REMEDY Motor will not run.
 Protector open; circuit broken.
+Low voltage.
 Reset protector by pushing in on red button, located on top of motor junction box (indicated by audible click).
-2. Low voltage.
-2. Check power line for proper voltage.
-Motor will not run and fuses ''BLOW.''
+Check power line for proper voltage.
+Motor will not run and fuses "BLOW."
 Short circuit in line cord or plug.
 Short circuit in motor terminal box or loose connections.
 Inspect line cord and plug for damaged insulation and shorted wires.
 Inspect all terminals in motor terminal box for loose or shorted terminals.
 Motor fails to develop full power.
-(Power output of motor decreases rapidly Power line overloaded with lights, appliances and other motors.
-1. Reduce line load. with decrease in voltage at motor terminals.)
-For 2.
-Undersize wires or circuit too 2.
-Increase wire sizes, or reduce length of wiring. example: a reduction of 10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduc- long.
+(Power output of motor decreases rapidly with decrease in voltage at motor terminals.)
+For example: a reduction of 10% in voltage causes a reduction of 19% in maximum power output of which the motor is capable, while a reduction of 20% in voltage causes a reduction of 36% in maximum power output.
+Power line overloaded with lights, appliances and other motors.
+Undersize wires or circuit too long.
 General overloading of power company's facilities.
 (In many sections of the country, demand for electrical power exceeds the capacity of existing generating and distribution systems.)
-3. Request a voltage check from the power company. tion of 36% in maximum power output.
-4. Incorrect fuses in power line.
+Incorrect fuses in power line.
 4. Install correct fuses.
 Motor starts slowly or fails to come up to full speed.
 Low voltage - will not trip relay.
-1. Correct low voltage condition.
-2. Starting relay not operating.
-2. Replace relay.
+Starting relay not operating.
+Correct low voltage condition.
+Replace relay.
 Motor overheats.
 Motor overloaded.
 Improper cooling.
 (Air circulation restricted through motor due to sawdust, etc.) Correct overload condition.
 Clean out sawdust to provide normal air circulation through motor.
 Starting relay in motor will not operate.
 Burned relay contacts (due to extended hold-in periods caused by low line voltage, etc.) Open relay coil.
 Loose or broken connections in motor terminal box.
 Replace relay and check line voltage.
 Replace relay.
 Check and repair wiring.
 Motor stalls resulting in blown fuses or tripped circuit breakers).
 Starting relay not operating.
 Voltage too low to permit motor to reach operating speed.
-Fuses or circuit breakers do not have sufficient capacity.
-Replace relay.
-Correct the low line voltage condition.
-Replace fuses or circuit breakers with proper capacity units.
-Frequent opening of fuses or circuit breakers.
+Fuses or circuit breakers do not have sufficient capacity Correct the low line voltage condition.
+Replace fuses or circuit breakers with proper capacit Frequent opening of fuses or circuit breakers.
 Motor overloaded.
 Fuses or circuit breakers do not have sufficient capacity.
 Starting relay not operating (motor does not reach normal speed.)
-Reduce motor load.
-Replace fuses or circuit breakers.
+3 .
 Replace relay.